-When experienced teachers consult with their supervisors, or when interns meet with their mentors, they need a framework to determine which aspects of teaching require attention.
-They must decide on which parts, of all the complex elements of instruction reflected in any lesson, to concentrate.
-A framework for professional practice provides such a structure.
+When experienced teachers consult with their supervisors or peer reviewers, or when interns meet with their mentors, they need a framework to determine which aspects of teaching require attention.
+From all the complex elements of instruction that are found in any lesson, they must choose the components on which to concentrate.
+A professional practice framework provides a structure to help make those decisions.
 With a framework, participants can conduct conversations about where to focus improvement efforts within the context of shared understandings.
 This provides teachers with a starting point for formulating their goals and for continuing conversations throughout the year as they continuously reflect on their practice.
 Additionally, when a teacher reflects on a lesson, a comprehensive framework is useful in identifying the source of any area in need of development and therefore in guiding improvement efforts.
 These conversations are conducted in an environment of professional respect and focus on continuous improvement.